longshot2k20/dotfiles/big-data/python/README.md

 (anaconda3-5.3.1/envs/postgres-anaconda3-5.3.1) anaconda-postgres ❯ conda
 ```

-## Example simple project

-Follow the preceding step to create a project in PyCharm using a python virtual env.
+To create a project in PyCharm using a python virtual env.

 Install postgres package